html-css-js-python/CEP312/README.md

 This software is provided for educational and personal use only.
 Commercial or business use is **not recommended**.

+> [!WARNING]
-Because installation files are hosted on `catbox.moe`, there is no guarantee that the installation command will always point to the correct or expected file.
+> Because installation files are hosted on `catbox.moe`, there is no guarantee that the installation command will always point to the correct or expected file.
-If you want greater certainty and transparency regarding the files, download and review them directly from the `/source` folder instead.
+> If you want greater certainty and transparency regarding the files, download and review them directly from the `/source` folder instead.

 This project is **not affiliated with or officially endorsed by the Python Software Foundation or Python** in any way.